Vsevolod Merkulov: The German invasion

 In his role as head of foreign intelligence, Merkulov travelled with Molotov to Berlin in November 1940, to have breakfast with Hitler.
 He received warnings from well-placed agents that the Germans were planning to invade, but refused to believe them, telling one of his agents: "You are greatly exaggerating."
 On 25 May 1941, he informed Stalin that Germany had 160–200 divisions concentrated on the Soviet border, but added that war was "unlikely" because "Hitler cannot risk war with the USSR for fear of violating the unity of the Nazi Party."

 After the German invasion, Merkulov was in charge of purging the Red Army of officers suspected of disloyalty, including Grigory Shtern who was hit with an electric cable that ripped out his right eye, in Merkulov's office.
-Merkulov made the officer who struck the blow, Lev Shvartsman apologise – for causing blood to spill on the carpet.
+Merkulov made the officer who struck the blow, Lev Shvartzman apologise – for causing blood to spill on the carpet.
 He also beat the arrested Red Army officers Kirill Meretskov and Boris Vannikov with a rubber truncheon, though when charged with this offence 12 years later, he claimed that the beatings did not amount to 'torture'.
 On Stalin's orders, he also kidnapped and killed the wife of Marshal Kulik.